miladrahimi/p-manager/README.md

 ### Setting up Shadowsocks servers

 To set up Shadowsocks servers on foreign servers, you can execute the following shell commands on the server.
-The final command will display the Shadowsocks server information, which you can enter into the Shadowsocks Manager's "Servers" tab.
+The final command will display the Shadowsocks server information, which you can enter into the Xray Manager's "Servers" tab.

 ``` shell
 # Install dependencies